 A great metric to put valuation in perspective with earnings growth is the Price/Earnings to Growth (PEG) ratio.
 The PEG ratio is calculated by dividing a stock’s P/E ratio by its earnings growth rate.
 The resulting ratio helps an investor determine whether a stock is undervalued or overvalued, in this case is Nvidia overvalued.

 A PEG ratio of around 1 is generally interpreted in a way that the stock is valued fairly in relation to its expected earnings growth.
-Nvidia’s PEG ratio based on 2027 earnings is 1.25x.
+Nvidia’s PEG ratio based on 2026 earnings is 0.6x.

-The verdict.
-Is Nvidia overvalued?
+The verdict – Is Nvidia overvalued?

 Where will the stock go from here?